Obscuretone/obscuretone.github.io/public/posts/en/lossy.md

 It has to reduce years of work into titles, dates, employers, tools, bullets, and metrics.
 It has to fit on one or two pages.
 It has to be readable by a human under time pressure and by software that may treat layout, keywords, and section headings as evidence.
 Harvard Business School's *Hidden Workers* report is a useful institutional version of the same problem: efficient screening systems can [filter out people whose resumes do not match narrow criteria](https://www.hbs.edu/ris/Publication%20Files/hiddenworkers09032021_Fuller_white_paper_33a2047f-41dd-47b1-9a8d-bd08cf3bfa94.pdf "hiring, resumes, evidence | Harvard"), even when they may be able to do the work.

-That means the resume is not a record of the work.

-It is a compressed representation of the work.
+The resume is a compressed representation rather than a record of the work.

 Compression is not automatically bad.
 A good resume should summarize.
 Nobody wants a complete event log of every meeting, outage, migration, argument, incident, refactor, design review, and production surprise.